Organizational resilience and the role of your reseller

 End users are often the first to understand their changing needs and find their own solutions.
 It is increasingly easy to provide both choice and control through app stores, and IT teams acknowledge that user needs are not static.
 The advantage of having so-called ‘duplicate’ functionality is that, in the event of a problem, IT can move quickly to roll out an already tried and tested solution to the wider organization.

 IT leaders are reaching an acceptance that their vendor portfolios need to grow, as reliance on a few vendors increases risk unnecessarily.
-Stephen’s blog post flags that this growth in the vendor portfolio is driving demand for long-tail vendor management services.
+This growth in the vendor portfolio is driving demand for long-tail vendor management services.

 Our experts work as an extension of your team